 We start with market penetration.
 What would that look like?
 Well, for this business, it’d mean getting more pizza buyers in our area to buy more pizza from us.

 What about price discounts?
-Maybe when there’s less demand is during the week for example.
-We could grow by offering a 2-for-the-price-of-1 deal on Mondays and Tuesdays for example.
+When there’s less demand midweek, for example.
+We could grow by offering a 2-for-the-price-of-1 deal on Tuesdays and Wednesdays, for example.

 These are all improvements to our existing marketing mix to drive market penetration.

 Next, what about market development?
 What would that look like for our pizza business?